The Great Western Greenway

 Westport is overlooked by St Patrick, a resting stop for people before embarking on a challenging mountain climb to Croagh Patrick with its Chapel on the summit.
 Its also gateway to Achill via the award-winning Great Western Greenway which starts just outside the town.
 But let’s check out Westport.

 This octagonal plinth and column was erected in 1845 for a statue of George Glendenning (1770 – 1843).
-Used for target practice by Irish Free State troops during the Civil War, the statue’s head was shot off, Now occupied by Saint Patrick since 1990.
+Used for target practice by Irish Free State troops during the Civil War, the statue’s head was shot off and removed, replaced by Saint Patrick since 1990.

 This octagonal plinth and column was erected in 1845 for a statue of George Glendenning (1770 – 1843).
-Used for target practice by Irish Free State troops during the Civil War, the statue’s head was shot off, Now occupied by Saint Patrick since 1990.
+Used for target practice by Irish Free State troops during the Civil War, the statue’s head was shot off and removed, replaced by Saint Patrick since 1990.

 Glendenning (1770-1843) was a local land agent and banker, rumour has it this statue of “Big George” as he was know, was not erected by loving locals but the large sum of money allocated in his will for the statue to be erected.
 What’s left of “Big George” can be found in the local Clew Bay Heritage Centre.